mickfuzz/dyne_docs/src/terminal/docs/32-scripting.md

 comments about what the script is for and how to use it .
 Scripts without clear and complete usage instructions often do not "work right".
-For bash, comments start with the hash (#) character and may be on the ends of executable lines.\
+For bash, comments start with the hash (#) character and may be on the ends of executable lines.

 The file includes commands conforming to the syntax of the interpreter.
-We\'ve seen three of them before: `mkdir`, `cp`, and `cd`.
+We've seen three of them before: `mkdir`, `cp`, and `cd`.
 The last command, `mogrify`, is a program that can resize images (and do a lot of other things besides).
-Read its manual page to learn more about it.\
+Read its manual page to learn more about it.

 ## Making scripts executable

-To write a script like the one we\'ve shown, open your favorite text editor and type in the commands you would like to run.
-For bash, you can put multiple commands on a single line so long as you put a semi-colon after each command so the shell knows a new command is starting.\
+To write a script like the one we've shown, open your favorite text editor and type in the commands you would like to run.
+For bash, you can put multiple commands on a single line so long as you put a semi-colon after each command so the shell knows a new command is starting.

 Save the script.
-One common convention for bash is to use the `.sh` extension \-- for example, *make_thumbnails.sh*.
+One common convention for bash is to use the `.sh` extension -- for example, *make_thumbnails.sh*.

 There is one more step before you can run the script: it has to be *executable*.
 Remember from the section on permissions that